jimbucktwo/CECS-327-Assignment8/README.md

 ## Setup and Running Instructions

 ### 1. Running the Server (`TCPServer.py`)

-## NOTE!!
-The server accesses the database using environment variables in the env file, which git ignores.
-To access, you must manually add this file with your username and password.

 1. **Run the server script**:
     - Open a terminal and navigate to the directory where `TCPServer.py` is located.